Leanne White Secretary

 Children and Young Persons Representative

-Cameron Joined the Familial Trust Trust nine years ago to be a children's’ group leader.
+Cameron Joined the Familial Trust Trust 9 years ago to be a children's’ group leader.

 He is passionate about providing fun and safe environments for young people, and in the past has been a Youth Advisor for the Ministry of Youth Development; Cameron cares deeply about the success of young people.
-Cameron works as Primary School Teacher.
+Cameron works as The Youth Development Services Manager at YMCA Christchurch.

 “The Familial Trust has profoundly impacted my life.
 People always talk about the addicts recovery, but really, to me, the most important recovery there is, is for the highly vulnerable family members, who are not using, yet.”